Tombs of the Blind Dead: Re-release

 Elite Entertainment released the Uncensored Widescreen Director's Cut as an Extended Play Laserdisc on March 12, 1997.
 It features the original uncut Spanish version, in Spanish with English subtitles.
-The film begins with a computer-generated title dedicating the film to the memory of Armando DeOssorio; the title was however an error, as the distributors thought that DeOssorio was dead at the time of the release, but he actually died in 2001.
+The film begins with a computer-generated title dedicating the film to the memory of Armando de Ossorio; the title was however an error, as the distributors thought that de Ossorio was dead at the time of the release, but he actually died in 2001.

 The film was released on DVD on 20 October 1998 by Anchor Bay Entertainment as a double feature with Return of the Blind Dead.

 This was released on DVD on 17 November 2002 by Shriek Show as from a double feature with Return of the Blind Dead.

 It was released again on DVD on 27 September 2005 as a five-disc limited edition by Blue Underground featuring the film and its three sequels; the DVD of the film in this release contained both the original Spanish version (subtitled but not dubbed) and the Revenge from Planet Ape opening sequence.
 It was reissued again by Blue Underground on 26 September 2006 as a stand-alone release.

 On 1 July 2016, the film was again reissued in a four-disc set by Blue Underground featuring the film and its three sequels.

 In 2022, Synapse Films released the film on DVD, and for the first time on Blu-ray, containing new restorations of both the Spanish and US versions.